zenOfBass/Fortune/docs/dialogue_system.md

 ## Open Questions (decide before Phase 1)

-1. **Portraits**: Do the characters get visual avatars?
-Even simple illustrated portraits would significantly raise the production value.
-This affects UI design for Phase 1.

-2. **Text only or voice?** Voice acting is a big lift but would be extraordinary.
+1. **Text only or voice?** Voice acting is a big lift but would be extraordinary.
 Text-only is the practical default.
 Worth deciding early in case it affects how lines are written (VO-friendly phrasing vs. prose).

 3. **Inter-character dialogue in Phase 1?** Even one or two exchanges between Tarvosk and Haldemar in Phase 1 would do a lot.
 Low technical cost if the trigger system is built right.